TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DNSView.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOneDDI DNS Views
+This function is used to query a list of Universal DDI DNS Views

 ## EXAMPLES